marcopolov2/numbers/README.md

 ## Description

-This repository contains a straightforward RESTful API built with Java Spring Boot, incorporating HATEOAS principles.
-It is designed to be consumed by a React and Redux front-end.
+This repository contains a straightforward RESTful API built with Java Spring Boot, incorporating HATEOAS principles, consumed by a React 18 frontend
-Navigate the world of phone numbers!

 ## System Requirements